wiredmonash/discord-email-verification/README.md

 Make a copy of members.json.template named members.json.
 The value for the members key should contain an array of email addresses of those allowed to join your Discord server

+# Generating members.json

+Download the csv from the msa portal

+Place into directory and rename it to members.csv

+run `node transform.js`

 # Hosting

 start the bot server by running